Wood Trim Repair and Replacement

 Composite Alternative to Wood Trim

 There are several composite alternatives that maintain the look and feel of wood without the possibility of rot.
 The only drawback we have found with composite is that it expands and shrinks more than wood, causing the caulk lines to pop more often.
 Composite comes in most of the typical dimensions of wood, and once painted it is almost impossible for a homeowner to tell the difference between composite trim and pine trim.
+Whenever we are repairing wood trim, we always replace rotted boards and caps with composite rather than wood.

 Why Painting Your Composite is a Good Idea